Blk-S-Bellamy/ChucklenutsDBL/README.md

 * Added a failsafe to catch when variables mentioned in table creation are not in the variable dictionary and prints the information before terminating
 * Added a failsafe to catch when tables in db_and_table_list and table_variable_keys don't match
+* Removed commands() function in favor of referencing the CNDBL wiki

 ### BETA